DevExpress-Examples/winforms-grid-drag-and-drop-selected-rows/Readme.md

 # WinForms Data Grid - Drag-and-drop multiple grid rows

-This example shows how use the [Drag And Drop Behavior](https://documentation.devexpress.com/WindowsForms/118656/Common-Features/Behaviors/Drag-And-Drop-Behavior) (available in v17.2+) to allow the user to move selected rows from the `GridControl` to the `ListBoxControl` using drag-and-drop.
+This example shows how to use the [Drag And Drop Behavior](https://documentation.devexpress.com/WindowsForms/118656/Common-Features/Behaviors/Drag-And-Drop-Behavior) (available in v17.2+) to allow a user to move selected rows from the `GridControl` to the `ListBoxControl` using drag-and-drop.
 You should also handle the following drag-drop-related events:

 ```cs
 DragDropBehavior listBoxBehavior = behaviorManager.GetBehavior<DragDropBehavior>(this.listBoxControl);